 The NBA Draft is simply the most important time of the year for rebuilding

 franchises.
 Just ask the Portland Trail Blazers.
 Whether it is the next Michael Jordan and Kevin Durant, or the next Sam Bowie and Greg Oden, we are out to identify the legitimate prospects from the phony ones.
-Every week, we will deliver profiles of top prospects and breakdown their game.
+Every week, we will deliver a profile of a top prospect and breakdown their game.
 We will give you player comparisons, ratings, outside opinions on the prospects, and much more.
-Yesterday we had San Diego State’s Kawhi Leonard, and next up is Colorado shooting guard Alec Burks.
+Last week we had Duke University’s Kyrie Irving, and this week’s prospect is University of Connecticut point guard Kemba Walker.

 Ratings (on a scale of 1 to 10, 1 being overseas talent and 10 being NBA Rookie of the Year)